castorifet/HoyoVERSE/README.md

 A: Check your directory permission, and check whether the game did really exist.

-* I have added some comments inside the source since it may be too complicated for noobs to understand the code.
+I have added some comments inside the source since it may be too complicated for noobs to understand the codes.

 ### Yes, It's u, @XingChenBanYue (